pgrwega/pgrwega/README.md

 - 👋 Hi, I’m @pgrwega
 - 👀 I’m interested in Computer Technology
-- 🌱 I’m currently learning Software Dev.
+- 🌱 I’m currently wprking Software Dev.
 Laravel
 - 💞️ I’m looking to collaborate on IT projects
 - 📫 How to reach me ..